 "My most rewarding experience working at the Resnick Center is being able to develop relationships with the student-athletes and watch their progression as a freshman all the way to graduation.
 I also enjoy trying to support each athlete in their academic and personal goals and finding paths to become successful in their career after Temple."

-Men's Crew, Women's Lacrosse, Men's Soccer
+Women's Soccer, Men's Crew, Women's Rowing

 Reid Vanderlinden joined the Resnick Center staff in the summer of 2015 after serving for two years as an academic support graduate assistant with the Penn State University football program, earning his M.Ed in Higher Education Administration.
 A State College, Pennsylvania native, Reid is a 2013 graduate of Johns Hopkins University, where he earned a bachelor's degree in Political Science while playing defensive back for the football team.
 Currently, Reid works with football team's offensive upperclassmen.